 Head to Tire Max For Expert Brake Maintenance Services

 When you perform regular maintenance on your brakes, it makes it easier to keep them in good condition and ensure that you are safe while driving.
-Our staff is trained in maintaining and servicing front and rear brake systems and all accompanying brake system components like brake pads, brake shoes, parking brakes, rotors, drums, and hydraulic systems, so make an appointment with us today.
+Our mechanics are trained in maintaining and servicing front and rear brake systems and all accompanying brake system components like brake pads, brake shoes, parking brakes, rotors, drums, ABS, and hydraulic systems, so make an appointment with us today.

 Determining when to seek a brake inspection depends on your driving conditions and preferences.
 The goal of our brake inspection is to find, diagnose, and discuss any issues while recommending brake repair procedures.
 During a brake inspection, we may discover that your brake system requires new brake pads or shoes, or the installation of new brake calipers or wheel cylinders.
 Alternatively, we may need to drain and replace your old brake fluid to rid the brake lines of air, dirt, and other contaminants.
 If your brake lines and hoses show cracks or heat damage, we may suggest replacements.
 To restore maximum braking ability, the rotors or drums of your disc or drum brake system might also need to be replaced.